withastro/astro/.changeset/empty-experts-unite.md

 Persistent DOM and Islands in Experimental View Transitions

-If you have `viewTransitions: true` enabled in your Astro config's experimental section, you can now take advantage of the new `transition:persist` directive.
+With `viewTransitions: true` enabled in your Astro config's experimental section, pages using the `<ViewTransition />` routing component can now access a new `transition:persist` directive.

 With this directive, you can keep the state of DOM elements and islands on the old page when transitioning to the new page.

 For example, to keep a video playing across page navigation, add `transition:persist` to the element: